dairyking98/RoboCam-Suite/docs/CALIBRATE_PY_README.md

 3. **Automatic Interpolation**:
    - System calculates all well positions using bilinear interpolation
+   - Properly accounts for rotation and skew by interpolating along both axes together
-   - Accounts for rotation, skew, and Z-axis variations
+   - Handles Z-axis variations across the plate
    - Generates labels automatically (A1, A2, ..., B1, B2, etc.)

 4. **Save Calibration**: